 2. Your Employer

 W-4 forms are normally provided to new employees by their employers at the start of their work.
 An update to your tax withholdings requires you to speak with either your HR department or payroll services.
-Most organizations present access to the official IRS formulary through either printed copies or give direct download links for their users.
+Most organizations present access to the official IRS form through either printed copies or give direct download links for their users.

 3. Tax Preparation Services